 The Jose Rivas Refuge is a hostel type accommodation which sleeps 86 people in bunk beds.
 It is well equipped with 2 kitchens, lockers, a bar, running water and electricity.

-This route was re-opened in July 2013 after being closed due to ice fall dangers and following a fatal accident.
 You begin from the right side of the refuge and make you way diagonally for 2 to 3 hours on steep terrain.
 Taking a break at this stage is almost impossible, hence the name ‘heartbreaker’.
 The route then joins the ‘normal route’ after crossing over a deep crevasse at 5,500m.

 Thanks to the great climate conditions in the Cotopaxi area, climbing to the summit can be done at any time of the year.
 The best months to climb and avoid the wind is during December and January.
 Otherwise, August to September are also good months to climb but expect to have a lot of wind.